protesilaos/tempus-themes-generator/README.md

 ./tempus-themes-generator.sh [scheme] [template]
 ```

-These are the commands for finding the available arguments:
+These are the commands for finding the available arguments (lines starting with `#` are comments):

 ```sh
 # List `scheme` options